Guides / Family Preparation Before Surrender

 Read full episode and transcript context

-Do the financial and logistical surgery while you still can
+Do money and document cleanup while you still can

 Story Brent Keeps Returning To